HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 #### HSTS preloading
 With the HSTS policy delivered via an HTTP response Header, when visiting a site for the first time a browser will not know whether a policy is configured.
 To avoid this [Trust On First Use](https://en.wikipedia.org/wiki/Trust_on_first_use) problem, a site operator can have the policy preloaded into the browser (or other user agents) meaning you are protected even before you visit the site for the first time.

-There are a number of requirements for preloading, which are outlined on the [HSTS preload](https://hstspreload.org/) site.
+There are a number of requirements for preloading, which are outlined on the <a hreflang="en" href="https://hstspreload.org/">HSTS preload</a> site.
 We can see that only a small number of sites, 0.31% on desktop and 0.26% on mobile, are eligible according to current criteria.
 Sites should ensure they have fully transitions all sites under their domain to HTTPS before submitting to preload the domain or they risk blocking access to HTTP-only sites.

 ### Content Security Policy
 Web applications face frequent attacks where hostile content finds its way into a page.
 The most worrisome form of content is JavaScript and when an attacker finds a way to insert JavaScript into a page, they can launch damaging attacks.
-These attacks are known as [Cross-Site Scripting (XSS)](https://en.wikipedia.org/wiki/Cross-site_scripting) and [Content Security Policy (CSP)](https://www.w3.org/TR/CSP2/) provides an effective defense against these attacks.
+These attacks are known as [Cross-Site Scripting (XSS)](https://en.wikipedia.org/wiki/Cross-site_scripting) and <a hreflang="en" href="https://www.w3.org/TR/CSP2/">Content Security Policy (CSP)</a> provides an effective defense against these attacks.

 CSP is an HTTP header (`Content-Security-Policy`) published by a website which tells the browser rules around content allowed on a site.
 If additional content is injected into the site due to a security flaw, and it is not allowed by the policy, the browser will block it from being used.
 Alongside XSS protection, CSP also offers several other key benefits such as [making migration to HTTPS easier](#upgrade-insecure-requests).

 Despite the many benefits of CSP, it can be complicated to implement on websites since its very purpose is to limit what is acceptable on a page.
 The policy must allow all content and resources you need and can easily get large and complex.
-Tools like [Report URI](https://report-uri.com/) can help you analyze and build the appropriate policy.
+Tools like <a hreflang="en" href="https://report-uri.com/">Report URI</a> can help you analyze and build the appropriate policy.

 We find that only 5.51% of desktop pages include a CSP and only 4.73% of mobile pages include a CSP, likely due to the complexity of deployment.

 #### Hash/nonce
 A common approach to CSP is to create an allowlist of 3rd party domains that are permitted to load content, such as JavaScript, into your pages.
-Creating and managing these lists can be difficult so [hashes](https://www.w3.org/TR/CSP2/#source-list-valid-hashes) and [nonces](https://www.w3.org/TR/CSP2/#source-list-valid-nonces) were introduced as an alternative approach.
+Creating and managing these lists can be difficult so <a hreflang="en" href="https://www.w3.org/TR/CSP2/#source-list-valid-hashes">hashes</a> and <a hreflang="en" href="https://www.w3.org/TR/CSP2/#source-list-valid-nonces">nonces</a> were introduced as an alternative approach.
 A hash is calculated based on contents of the script so if this is published by the website operator and the script is changed, or another script is added, then it will not match the hash and will be blocked.
 A nonce is a one-time code (which should be changed each time the page is loaded to prevent it being guessed) which is allowed by the CSP and which the script is tagged with.
 You can see an example of a nonce on this page by viewing the source to see how Google Tag Manager is loaded.

 Of the sites surveyed only 0.09% of desktop pages use a nonce source and only 0.02% of desktop pages use a hash source.
 The number of mobile pages use a nonce source is slightly higher at 0.13% but the use of hash sources is lower on mobile pages at 0.01%.

 #### `strict-dynamic`
-The proposal of [`strict-dynamic`](https://www.w3.org/TR/CSP3/#strict-dynamic-usage) in the next iteration of [CSP](https://www.w3.org/TR/CSP3/) further reduces the burden on site operators for using CSP by allowing an approved script to load further script dependencies.
-Despite the introduction of this feature, which already has [support in some modern browsers](https://caniuse.com/#feat=mdn-http_headers_csp_content-security-policy_strict-dynamic), only 0.03% of desktop pages and 0.1% of mobile pages include it in their policy.
+The proposal of <a hreflang="en" href="https://www.w3.org/TR/CSP3/#strict-dynamic-usage">`strict-dynamic`</a> in the next iteration of <a hreflang="en" href="https://www.w3.org/TR/CSP3/">CSP</a> further reduces the burden on site operators for using CSP by allowing an approved script to load further script dependencies.
+Despite the introduction of this feature, which already has <a hreflang="en" href="https://caniuse.com/#feat=mdn-http_headers_csp_content-security-policy_strict-dynamic">support in some modern browsers</a>, only 0.03% of desktop pages and 0.1% of mobile pages include it in their policy.

 #### `trusted-types`
-XSS attacks come in various forms and [Trusted-Types](https://github.com/w3c/webappsec-trusted-types) was created to help specifically with DOM-XSS.
+XSS attacks come in various forms and <a hreflang="en" href="https://github.com/w3c/webappsec-trusted-types">Trusted-Types</a> was created to help specifically with DOM-XSS.
 Despite being an effective mechanism, our data shows that only 2 mobile and desktop pages use the Trusted-Types directive.

 #### `unsafe inline` and `unsafe-eval`
 When a CSP is deployed on a page, certain unsafe features like inline scripts or the use of `eval()` are disabled.
 A page can depend on these features and enable them in a safe fashion, perhaps with a nonce or hash source.
 Site operators can also re-enable these unsafe features with `unsafe-inline` or `unsafe-eval` in their CSP though, as their names suggest, doing so does lose much of the protections that CSP gives you.
 Of the 5.51% of desktop pages that include a CSP, 33.94% of them include `unsafe-inline` and 31.03% of them include `unsafe-eval`.
 On mobile pages we find that of the 4.73% that contain a CSP, 34.04% use `unsafe-inline` and 31.71% use `unsafe-eval`.